polarityio/chatgpt/README.md

 The ID of the model to use when accessing the OpenAI ChatGPT API.
 Your API key must have access to the model or you will receive a 404 error.

+### Show Search Disclaimer

+If enabled, the integration will show a disclaimer the user must accept before running a search.

+### Search Disclaimer Content

+A disclaimer that users must review before the integration will submit questions to the ChatGPT API.

+### Disclaimer Interval

+How often to display the disclaimer to users.
+Restarting the integration will reset the interval timer.

+### Log Searches

+If enabled, the integration will log all searches sent to ChatGPT including searches where the user did not accept the disclaimer.

 ## Installation Instructions

 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).